metahkg/rlp-proxy-rewrite/README.md

 ## Features

-- this proxy is based on puppeteer, therefore it is able to work with most urls, including react apps such as [metahkg.org](https://metahkg.org).
+- this proxy is based on puppeteer, therefore it is able to work with most sites, including react apps such as [metahkg.org](https://metahkg.org).
 - more sites can be accessed with [puppeteer-extra-plugin-stealth](https://www.npmjs.com/package/puppeteer-extra-plugin-stealth).
+- uses fastify (instead of express)
+- caching with mongodb, also caches null metadata
+- auto delete successful caches after 30 days, null caches after 1 day
 - 5 seconds timeout

 ## Other information

-- *Warning*: A bit slower
+- *Warning*: A bit slower since it uses puppeteer
+- DOES NOT give an error code when the site is not found / the site gives out any errors, simply returns `{ metadata: null }`
 - manifest support not yet available, as [metascraper-manifest](https://www.npmjs.com/package/metascraper-manifest) does not have types.

 ## Requirements